-Payday loans are short-term, high-interest loans for typically under $1,000 that are designed to be paid back on the borrower’s next payday.
+Payday loans are short-term loans for typically under $1,000 with very high interest rates that are designed to be repaid from your next paycheck.
 Advertised as a short-term solution for unexpected expenses such as vehicle repair or an upsurge in utility bills, payday loans are regularly used to deal with recurring expenses or to pay off credit card debt.

 You may have read that last sentence and wondered, ‘Why would anyone take out a payday loan to pay off credit card debt?’